trevisanj/f311/docs/source/aosss.rst

     cd ..

-Now open the Spectrum List Editor
+Now open the Spectrum List Editor (part of the f311 package):

 .. code:: shell